tigersizer/cluster-test/README.md

 - Prometheus and Grapha for metrics.
 - Elasticsearch and Kibana for analysis.

-The Dev VM is barely defined.
+The Dev VM is barely defined with Java and Python.
+C++ is planned.
 It is yours to play with.

 The .md files have excruciating amounts of detail on how to set everything up, starting from nothing.
 One should be able to follow these instructions knowing very little about Linux and nothing about the software being installed - because that's how I started.
+For what's not in the .md files, check the scripts for stack1 (and/or ops).

 If you want to cheat, there are "build" scripts for each machine that just do it all in one fell swoop.

-**WARNING:** Configuring the network, which is its own set of scripts for isolation, that way is *very* dangerous.
+**WARNING:** Configuring the network, which has its own set of scripts for isolation, via script is *very* dangerous.
 You may end up with broken networking and no way to access the internet for help fixing it.
 More likely, you will just need to rebuild the VM(s).
 But, if you foolishly decide that the host OS will play the Ops VM role, the danger is real.

 All of the instructions are in this directory's .md files.
 The VM-specific directories' README.md files explain what files are there and why - but no instructions.

+### git commits

+These look a bit odd because I'm working on all five machines in at the same time.
+For example, it's handy to edit stack2's buildstack script while actually testing the work on stack1.
+Or writing the ops documentation on the dev machine while doing the work on the ops machine.

+From github, you cannot see this.
+That makes the commit/push trail a bit confusing to sort out.